Svelte 5 runes and patterns used across the Fuz ecosystem.

 }Standard Map/Set are not tracked by Svelte's reactivity.

-For entity streams where the same data is consumed by different
+For entity collections consumed by different lookups, maintain multiple

 // theme_state.svelte.ts